Stuart-Moore/SQLAutoRestores/README.md

 # SQLAutoRestores

+## Update 20/07/2017
+This module is now historical.
+All of the functionality is now avaialble in the [dbatools](https://dbatools.io) module.
+The repo for that project is here [dbatools on GtiHub](github.com/sqlcollaborative/dbatools)

+## Back to the ReadMe

 PowerShell module to allow easy automated restoration of SQL Server backups to promote testing them.

 Aim is to be able to be given a set of folders containing SQL Server backups (Full, Differential or Transaction), pick one of the folders at random, scan the backup files to ensure we have a good set.
 Then restore them on a server of the users choosing, redirecting them to a folder of choice, after checking that there is enough space on the target server and that the SQL Server versions are compatible.